-Romantic Metaphors in “A Dark Quite Death”
+Romantic Metaphors in “A Dark Quiet Death”

 Mythic Quest: Raven’s Banquet is a series that is not talked about nearly enough, although this is probably in part because of its status as an Apple TV exclusive.
 For anyone who hasn’t heard of it, this is a comedy series centred around the antics in a video game studio, filled with not only in jokes for lovers of the medium, but ones that draw attention to the problems plaguing the industry itself.